Sophie's pre-Rio heartbreak

 * Your complete guide to when New Zealanders are in action

-"Hayley was a great training partner and a great swimmer, the 50m free was her event so today was definitely a moment for her," Pascoe told Stuff from Rio.
+"Hayley was a great training partner and a great swimmer, the 50m free was her event so today was definitely a moment for her," Pascoe said from Rio.

 "She was a massive part of the whole journey to Rio for me, and I'm definitely thinking about her.
 It's so hard for her family and the whole swimming community, Hayley was so young and such a great person.
 It's a terribly sad loss."